 In summary, these are the main base materials used for PFC designs.
 The objective is to assess the multiple joints with the dissimilar materials typically used for PFC in order to assess the suitability of configurations and the fillers.
-The combination of P91 with P91 is also assessed due to its relevance as a structural material for fusion components.
+The only joint between similar materials assessed is the combination of P91 with P91 due to its relevance as a structural material for fusion components.